Smart-Shaped/PyChaM3Leon/README.md

 }
 ```

-This configuration generates a complete, executable Metaflow workflow with proper imports, parameters, and step definitions.
+This configuration generates a complete, executable Metaflow workflow with proper imports, parameters, and step definitions, ready to be populated with the user-specific data processing logic.